 Firefighters hoses down hot spots at Noel Piri’s home which was destroyed by the Hawarden Fire along with about 500 acres in Riverside on Sunday, July 21, 2024.
 (Photo by Terry Pierson, The Press-Enterprise/SCNG)

-Home owner Noel Piri’s view from his backyard as the sun sets during the Hawarden Fire in Riverside on Sunday, July 21, 2024.
+A firefighter hoses down hot spots in Noel Piri’s backyard after the Hawarden Fire destroyed his home along with about 500 acres in Riverside on Sunday, July 21, 2024.
 (Photo by Terry Pierson, The Press-Enterprise/SCNG)

 Home owner Noel Piri stands in his backyard after his home was gutted by the Hawarden Fire which burnt homes and about 500 acres in Riverside on Sunday, July 21, 2024.
 (Photo by Terry Pierson, The Press-Enterprise/SCNG)